ThomasRettig/markdown-wasm-test/markdown_sample.md

 # Markdown Formatting

 Are you tired of boring text?
 Do you want to spice up your writing with some attitude?
 Look no further than Markdown!
-This powerful markup language allows you to special formatting to your documents.
+This powerful markup language allows you to format your documents easily.

 ## Headings